sf-playground/font-tables/README.md

 # font-tables

-> A font table reporting tool for ttf and otf files
+> An OpenType font table reporting tool for ttf and otf files

 ## Usage